goehlemichael/terraform-podcast/README.md

 3) put image.jpeg in content bucket - name it image.jpeg
 4) test the lambda function executes
 5) validate that the podcast.xml file exists in the rss bucket

+To definitely do:
+1) ensure no public access to bucket (cloudfront to bucket only)
+2) certs